AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-4/.github/steps/3-step.md

 ## Step 3: Solve issues with Agent Mode and GitHub MCP Server

-Great work doing that research and finding a potential collaboration opportunity.
+Great work doing that research and finding potential consulting platform enhancements.
-Not only did we find some new ideas to help organize extracurricular activities, but we did all that quickly too.
+Not only did we find some new ideas to help manage consulting capabilities, but we did all that quickly too.

-Plenty of time to focus on the fun stuff, like teaching our awesome students! 🌱
+Plenty of time to focus on the fun stuff, like serving our awesome clients and growing our consultants' skills! 🌱

-On that note, it seems the teachers have also been active.
+On that note, it seems the practice leads have also been active.
-Looks like they submitted some bugs and requests!
+Looks like they submitted some capability enhancement requests!
 Perfect! 🚀

 Now, let's use our MCP server's tools and Copilot to do a bit of triage and get some work done.